 As far as allergens, they list wheat and soy.

-Oreo has also explained in the FAQ page, that their products are made in facilities with milk, and therefore have cross contact.
-What does it mean to have cross contact?
+Oreo has also explained on the FAQ page, that their products are made in facilities with milk, and therefore have cross-contact.
+What does it mean to have cross-contact?
 Cross-contact happens when a factory produces other products that contain milk.
 These products may come into close contact with the ingredients in Oreos, thus there could be traces of milk in the cookies themselves.